Skip to main content

 Effectiveness

 A more immediate measure of potential effectiveness comes from the delivery method of a given resveratrol supplement.
-For decades, resveratrol research has continuously highlighted issues around its bioavailability — the efficiency with which any drug or supplement can reach its target and perform its intended job.
-While the absorption rate for oral resveratrol is as high as 75%, almost all of that is broken down through first-pass digestion and never reaches any target tissues.
+For decades, resveratrol research has consistently highlighted issues around its bioavailability — the efficiency with which any drug or supplement can reach its target and perform its intended job.
+While the absorption rate for oral resveratrol is as high as 75%, almost all of that is broken down through first-pass digestion and never reaches any target tissues outside the evenly spread delivery from normal blood flow.
 And unlike certain drugs whose uptake can be improved by the presence of food — especially fatty foods — food intake appears to blunt the absorption of resveratrol.

 The most common approach to solving the resveratrol bioavailability conundrum has been to micronize it.
 Micronization shrinks and standardizes molecule sizes to improve bioavailability.
 In resveratrol studies, micronization increased bioavailability by up to 400%.
 Liposomal preparations may offer even greater bioavailability by allowing the substance to enter the bloodstream having bypassed hepatic metabolism.
-Liposomal formulations of resveratrol and curcumin showed up to a 2000% increase in bioavailability in mice.
+Liposomal formulations of resveratrol and curcumin showed up to a 2,000% increase in bioavailability in mice.
+Meanwhile, a human study comparing pure resveratrol to several different liposomal formulations found only marginal increases in efficacy when considering its effects on reactive oxygen species.

 Cost